 4. Secure Transactions

 AI/ML solutions are great at detecting transactional fraud by analyzing millions of data points that tend to go unnoticed.
-AI/ML also reduces the number of false rejections and helps improve the accuracy of approvals.
+They also reduce the number of false rejections and helps improve the accuracy of approvals.
 These models are generally based on the client’s behavior and transaction history.

-Besides identifying fraudulent behavior with high accuracy, AI/ML solutions can identify suspicious account behavior and prevent fraud in real-time instead of detecting it later.
+Besides identifying fraudulent behavior with high accuracy, these solutions can identify suspicious account behavior and prevent fraud in real-time instead of detecting it later.

-The most successful application of machine learning is detecting credit card fraud.
+The most successful application of these algorithms is detecting credit card fraud.
 Banks generally use monitoring systems trained on historical payment data.
 Algorithm training and validation are based on huge credit card transaction datasets and can easily classify events as fraud vs. genuine to prevent fraud in real-time.

 5. Risk Management